ceph/ceph/doc/radosgw/lua-scripting.rst

 .. contents::

-This feature allows users to upload Lua scripts to different context in the radosgw.
-The three supported contexts are "preRequest" that will execute a script before the operation was taken, "postRequest" that will execute after each operation is taken and "background" that will execute a script in a given time interval.
+This feature allows users to assign execution context to Lua scripts.
+The three supported contexts are ``preRequest``" which will execute a script before each operation is performed, ``postRequest`` which will execute after each operation is performed, and ``background`` which will execute within a specified time interval.
-Request context script may be uploaded to address requests for users of a specific tenant.
+A request context script may be constrained to operations belonging to a specific tenant's users.
 The request context script can also access fields in the request and modify some fields.
-All Lua language features can be used in the script.
+All Lua language features can be used.

 By default, all lua standard libraries are available in the script, however, in order to allow for other lua modules to be used in the script, we support adding packages to an allowlist: